Learn About LIHEAP in New Mexico

 - Information about type of fuel used.

-How much does LIHEAP pay in New Mexico?
+How much could LIHEAP pay in New Mexico?

 New Mexico LIHEAP grants are determined by the Human Services Department.
 After applying, the state reviews the candidate’s information to determine eligibility.
 Then, the applicant is notified of approval and benefit amounts.
 The grant amount depends on a number of factors, including household size, type of fuel used, energy costs and household type.
 Energy assistance benefits are typically paid directly to the supplier on behalf of the household.